einsteinly/CAUV_old_software/readme-code.txt

 django/         - code for the web interface of the issue tracker (pitz)

+sim/            - Simulation node, the aim is to provide indistinguishable
+                  output from the real hardware in order to test the rest of the software in a virtual environment.

 Less important things:
 cmake/            - files for the build system CMakeLists.txt    - top-level build file for the CMake build system